mongodb/docs/source/includes/list-table-alert-notification-methods.rst

           `available for download <http://downloads.mongodb.com/on-prem-monitoring/MMS-10GEN-MIB.txt>`_.

       * - Email
+        - Any
         - Sends the alert to a specified email address.

       * - :abbr:`SMS (Short Message Service)`
+        - Any
         - Sends the alert to a specified mobile number.

           Available only if |onprem| is configured for :ref:`Twilio <twilio-sms-alert-settings>` integration.

       * - `HipChat <https://www.atlassian.com/software/hipchat/enterprise/data-center>`_
+        - Any
         - Sends the alert to a HipChat room message stream.
 Enter the HipChat room name and
           :abbr:`API (application programming interface)` token.

       * - `Slack <https://slack.com/>`_
+        - Any
         - Sends the alert to a Slack channel.
 Enter the channel name and either an :abbr:`API (application programming interface)` token or a Bot token.
 To create an